mehardsingh/gated-prefix-propogation/plan.md

     - training time (in hours)
     - FLOPs (floating point operations per second) (maybe)

-How to determine if this is the case? [using prefix length of 4, 8, 16, 32]
+How to determine if this is the case?
 - Train baseline (fine-tune only last layer)
 - Train prefix-tuned
 - Train gated prefix-tuned

 and then compare

+# Plan

+For Multi-NLI dataset, train prefix-tuned and adaptive-prefix tuned using prefix length of 4, 16, 64 (reduce dataset size so this is managable, maybe train for 1-2 hours each).
+[Jiaqi]

+Then, pick the best prefix length and use this for the following experiments:

-Using 3 datasets: Multi-NLI, AGNews, and one of the small datasets (Treebank, COLA, or Scitail)
+Using 3 datasets: Multi-NLI [Jiaqi], AGNews, and one of the small datasets (Treebank, COLA, or Scitail)
-- 1 person take 1 dataset
+- 1 person take 1 dataset.
+Train all 3 models (baseline, prefix, prefix-gated) and both model types (BERT and ROBERTA) for each dataset.
+So, 6 trained models total.
 - since the large datasets might be quite big, feel free to downsample the dataset

 # Reseach Questions